szunyog/szunyog.github.io/_posts/2015-03-31-mssql-csharp-insert-performance-test.md

 ### Test 5: Stored procedure with structured paramter

 From the version of 2008 the Microsoft SQL server support structured parameter.
-With this method it is possible to pass a structured list as a paramter to a stored procedure.
+With this method it is possible to pass a structured list as a parameter to a stored procedure.
 It has a limitation that the parameter type must be  `DataTable`, `DbDataReader` or `System.Collections.Generic.IEnumerable<SqlDataRecord>`

 In this case you need to define a custom data type in the SQL side: